 To access UEFI Settings from Settings, follow the steps:

 - Open Settings > Update and Security > Recovery

 - Click Restart Now under the Advanced Startup section

 - Click on Troubleshoot > Advance options > UEFI Firmware Settings option > Restart

 Your computer will restart and boot to UEFI Firmware Settings.

 2] Boot to UEFI Firmware Settings from Command Prompt

 You can boot into UEFI Settings from Windows with a single command.
-To access UEFI Settings from Command Prompt or PowerShell, follow the steps:
+To access UEFI Settings from Command Prompt or PowerShell or Windows Terminal, follow the steps:

 - Start > Right-click on Command Prompt